Home

 RUN echo "Adding kubernetes/kubernetes v${KUBERNETES_PROVIDER_VERSION}" \

-&& mkdir -p kubernetes/kubernetes && cd kubernetes/kubernetes \
+&& mkdir -p hashicorp/kubernetes && cd hashicorp/kubernetes \

 && curl -LOs https://releases.hashicorp.com/terraform-provider-kubernetes/${KUBERNETES_PROVIDER_VERSION}/terraform-provider-kubernetes_${KUBERNETES_PROVIDER_VERSION}_linux_amd64.zip